 This was the actual packing of the boxes.
 I had initially thought that we could allocate a specific number of boxes to each person or each room in the flat; this was not possible due to the items we each had and the weight limit of the shipping company.
 Our son, 9, had next to nothing.
 Our daughter had lots of awkwardly shaped things so needed to be packed in different boxes.
 So, that theory needed revising.
 We looked at my husband’s stuff!
 Yeah, we had to rethink this.
 The number of consoles he owns, which he actually doesn’t play but wants to keep, meant we became very strategic with our packing and based on the advice of a friend, we used our clothing and bedding to fill some of the gaps and pad out heavier boxes.
 Seriously, Ahmed seems to own every computer console since the 16 bit Atari.

 As we were dismantling our bedroom, we found Ahmed’s London 2012 Olympic Torch.
 Oh dear!
 Where are we going to put this?
 Do we ship it?
 Can we bring it on the plane as carry on?
 What if they don’t let us through with it because it’s seen as a weapon?
 It means we’d have to throw it away?
-In the end, we decided to ship it and it raised the shipping cost because of the value placed on the torch (AAARGH – more cost).
+In the end, we decided to ship it which raised the shipping cost because of the value placed on the torch (AAARGH – more cost).

 The process of finding new things and weighing again continued until it was finally the day for all the boxes to be collected.
 The currier came early and we then sealed everything; he explained that we may have saved ourselves a lot of money by packing the boxes and weighing them.
 Ahmed helped and drag the boxes to the door and the currier asked if there was anything else we wanted to add to the crate. because there was more room… errrrrm, I guess the printer is coming too.